+Output from an AWR Top Database by IO Throughput in Exadata

 Notice with the table above from an example AWR Exadata IO by Database throughput, that it’s obvious that the DB2 is the database that consumes the largest percentage of Exadata resources.
 Upon closer inspection, it will be found that most of the offloading, flash cache flash logging and storage index usage is consumed by the DB2 database, too.
-Inspecting the average throughput requirements, the rest of the databases will be much simpler to migrated, but the DB2 will take an expert’s assessment and investment, demonstrating how different a workload can be running on an Exadata.
+Inspecting the average throughput requirements, the rest of the databases will be much simpler to migrate, but the DB2 will take an expert’s assessment and investment, demonstrating how different a workload can be running on an Exadata.

 Licensing and End-of-Life